Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

     which python
     ```

-- Ensure required environment variables are defined, or `.env` (see [example.env](example.env)) is present when running scripts in this directory.
-Note that ingestion  requires the following environment variables to be defined:
+- Ensure required environment variables (for ingestion) are defined:
     - `INFLUXDB_V2_URL`
     - `INFLUXDB_V2_ORG`
     - `INFLUXDB_V2_TOKEN`

+    Note that you can omit `INFLUXDB_V2_ORG` for migrations to InfluxDB V3.